-Purpose.
 The purposes of the MCH Doctoral Written Comprehensive Exam are:

-- 1. To assess students' mastery of the MCH knowledge base and current MCH practice (as covered in the core master's and doctoral course sequence MHCH 701, 702); and - To assess students' knowledge and use of theory, review of the literature, research design, and analytic approaches in addressing a MCH question (as covered in MHCH 801, MHCH 859, and MHCH 862).
+- 1. To assess students' mastery of the MCH knowledge base and current MCH practice (as covered in the core master's and doctoral course sequence MHCH 701, 702); and - 2.
+To assess students' knowledge and use of theory, review of the literature, research design, and analytic approaches in addressing a MCH question (as covered in MHCH 801, MHCH 859, and MHCH 862).

-Eligibility to Take the Exam.
 Students are eligible to take the exam after they have successfully passed all the required MCH core and three required analytic courses, and the students' Curriculum Committee members agree the student is ready to take the exam.
 Students may take the exam if they still have additional coursework for their minor or substantive areas with approval from their Curriculum Committee.
 In exceptional circumstances, students may take the exam before they have completed required MCH and analytic coursework, with approval from the Curriculum Committee, and the student may complete one of their two required internships after the exam with the approval of their curriculum committee.
 The exam format will be three questions, over the course of three days and is open book.
+Students must pass all three questions to pass the written comprehensive exam.